The Green Takeover

 - Haiti, in 90 different locations throughout the country.
 Deforestation in Haiti is a severe environmental problem.
 In 2006, less than 2% of the land was forested.
 Due to deforestation, an estimated 15,000 acres (61km²) of topsoil is washed away every year, damaging dams, irrigation systems, roads and coastal marine ecosystems.

 HEALING THE EARTH, HELPING PEOPLE

-Reforest'Action has chosen to use the Maya nut tree for both the Guatemala and Peru reforestation projects.
+Reforest'Action has chosen to use the Maya nut tree for both the Haiti and Peru reforestation projects.
 The trees will be planted by local indigenous communities (in partnership with the Maya Nut Institute), who will eventually harvest, market and eat the nuts.
 A traditional part of Mayan forest gardens, the Maya nut tree is more valuable alive, as a food source, than cut for timber.
 Once trees have matured, one hectare can provide $15,000 of revenue per year.
 This will help ensure that the forests we plant will grow and thrive long into the future.

 The Maya Nut Tree

 - Mature Maya nut (Brosimum aicastrum) trees can grow up to 40m tall and more than 2m in diameter

 - The fruit, leaves, flowers and buds are the favored food of 85% of tropical birds and mammals, such as the howler monkey